SylvainMorger/git-demo/notes.md

-Hello this is some example text.
+Hello this is some example text from Sylvain.